tewha/ItemEditor/README.md

 1. Changes made to on the edit screen are currently applied immediately, without validation.
 2. Cancel doesn't work.

+Note that I don't currently implement ordering.
+I know how to do it and will probably add it later.

 Any ideas, folks?

 The plan is to keep this project up forever, updating it as necessary, to serve as something future users can pull from.